linkerd/website/linkerd.io/content/gsoc.md

 [https://github.com/linkerd/linkerd2/issues/3895](https://github.com/linkerd/linkerd2/issues/3895)

 {{< note >}}
-Suggesting your own project idea is highly encouraged.
-Talk to one of the Linkerd mentors to explore your idea.
+If you have other project ideas not listed here, please talk to one of the Linkerd mentors.
 {{< /note >}}

 ## Application Process

 It's very easy to get involved in the Linkerd GSoC program.
-The Linkerd community has been known for its friendly and pressureless environment.
+The Linkerd community has been known for its welcoming environment.

-Come and meet your prospective mentors and fellow students on the Linkerd [Slack](https://linkerd.slack.com) in the `#gsoc` channel.
-Tell us which projects interest you, and let's get your started!
+Come meet your prospective mentors and fellow students on the Linkerd [Slack](https://linkerd.slack.com) in the `#gsoc` channel.
+Let's get you started!

 ### Requirements